paveloom/paveloom.dev/pensieve/src/README.md

 # Introduction

-This book is a collection of my notes on different topics.
+This [digital garden](computer-science/information-system/world-wide-web/website/digital-garden.md) is my collection of notes on different topics.

 Recommended materials are marked with ⭐.